andremcor/andremcor/README.md

 - 👋 Hi, I’m @andremcor;
 - 👀 I’m interested in anything related to Robotic, Engeneering and Programming;
-- 🌱 I’m currently learning OOP in Java, Linux and Python, more over I'm applying them;
+- 🌱 Currently i'm learning OOP in Java, Linux and Python, more over I'm applying them;
-- 💞️ I’m looking to collaborate on any project that merge the robotic;
+- 💞️ Looking to collaborate on any project that merge the robotic and mechanisms;
 - 📫 How to reach me on Instagram @andremcor;

 <!---